Ministry-of-Silly-Scripts/mineSweeper/Backlog.md

   - GIVEN the game starts
   - WHEN the board is initialized
   - THEN it should have N squares with bombs

+- UAT 2.4: Board should update the number os bombs in the neighbourhood a square after placing the bombs

+  - GIVEN the game starts
+  - WHEN the bombs are placed in the board
+  - THEN it should update the number of bombs in the neighbourhood